Are you looking for a heater to heat your home during winter?

 Thomas: Now we’ll go ahead and cut our baseboard molding.

-Steve: Thomas is using this power tool here to do the cutting today.
+Steve: Thomas is using this powerful tool here to do the cutting today.

-However, if you don’t have that, you can use a drimel tool, or another option is
+However, if you don’t have that, you can use a Dremel tool, or another option is

 remove the molding, cut the pieces, and reattach them back to the wall.